 Bergen-Belsen (or Belsen) was a Nazi concentration camp in Lower Saxony in northwestern Germany, southwest of the town of Bergen near Celle.
 Between 1943 and the war's end, an estimated 50,000 Russian Prisoners of War and a further 50,000 inmates died there, up to 35,000 of them dying of typhus in the first few months of 1945.

-April 15, 1945 by the British 11th Armoured Division.
+The camp was liberated on April 15, 1945 by the British 11th Armoured Division.
 60,000 prisoners were found inside, most of them seriously ill, and another 13,000 corpses lay around the camp unburied.
 The scenes that greeted British troops were described by the BBC's Richard Dimbleby, who accompanied:

 Operation